 The two components of Sushi are:

-- The cooked rice with vinegar is named as Shari.
+- The cooked rice with vinegar is named Shari.

-- On another hand, Nata describes all other ingredients completing the dish.
+- On another hand, Nata describes all other ingredients that complete the dish.

 Then what is in Maki?